Áo dài: Modernization of style

-Huế's Đồng Khánh Girl's High School, which opened in 1917, was widely praised for the áo dài uniform worn by its students.
+Huế's Đồng Khánh Girls' High School, which opened in 1917, was widely praised for the áo dài uniform worn by its students.
 The first modernized áo dài appeared at a Paris fashion show in 1921.
-In 1930, Hanoi artist Cát Tường, also known as Le Mur, designed a dress inspired by the áo ngũ thân and by Paris fashions.
+In 1930, Hanoi artist Cát Tường, also known as Le Mur, designed a shirt inspired by the áo ngũ thân and by Paris fashions.
 It reached to the floor and fit the curves of the body by using darts and a nipped-in waist.
 When fabric became inexpensive, the rationale for multiple layers and thick flaps disappeared.
 Modern textile manufacture allows for wider panels, eliminating the need to sew narrow panels together.
 The áo dài Le Mur, or "trendy" ao dai, created a sensation when model Nguyễn Thị Hậu wore it for a feature published by the newspaper Today in January 1935.
 The style was promoted by the artists of Tự Lực văn đoàn ("Self-Reliant Literary Group") as a national costume for the modern era.
 The painter Lê Phô introduced several popular styles of ao dai beginning in 1934.
 Such Westernized garments temporarily disappeared during World War II (1939–45).

 In the 1950s, Saigon (now Ho Chi Minh City) designers tightened the fit of the áo dài to create the version commonly seen today.
-Trần Kim of Thiết Lập Tailors and Dũng of Dũng Tailors created a dress with raglan sleeves and a diagonal seam that runs from the collar to the underarm.
-Madame Nhu, first lady of South Vietnam, popularized a collarless version beginning in 1958.
+Trần Kim of Thiết Lập Tailors and Dũng of Dũng Tailors created a shirt with raglan sleeves and a diagonal seam that runs from the collar to the underarm.
+Madame Nhu, first lady of South Vietnam, popularized a boat neck version beginning in 1958.
 The áo dài was most popular from 1960 to 1975.
 A brightly colored áo dài hippy was introduced in 1968.
 The áo dài mini, a version designed for practical use and convenience, had slits that extended above the waist and panels that reached only to the knee.